lino-framework/book/docs/specs/appypod.rst

 <lino.core.tablerequest.TableRequest.get_field_info>`, which returns
 `col.width or col.preferred_width` for each column.

 To get an AppyRenderer for this test case, we must give a template file and a target file.
-As the template we will use :file:`Table.odt`.
+As template we will use :xfile:`Table.odt`.
 The target file must be in a temporary directory because and every test run will create a temporary directory next to the target.

 >>> from lino_xl.lib.appypod.appy_renderer import AppyRenderer
 >>> ctx = {}